 Applicants who have successfully passed the entrance exam and the interview process will be given an Enrolment Offer for a place at Amity College.
 Unsuccessful applicants will be notified through a letter.

 All offers will be made in writing by the Principal and will be accompanied by a contract Specifying enrolment terms of conditions to be signed by both parents and or guardians and returned to the Admissions Office.
 The Letter of Offer will be valid for 4 weeks, in which a response must be received before the offer is withdrawn and offered to the next child on the waiting list.
 In minor cases Provisional Offers may be made, specifying certain applicable conditions.

 Factors determining offer of placement include: the student’s ability to benefit from Amity College’s program (entrance exam and interviews), date of application, siblings and staff children will be given preferential treatment (where possible).

-In order to secure a place, parents will be asked to pay a non-refundable enrolment fee of $250 (per child) and a $1000 (per family) security deposit (refundable when the child leaves the school).
+In order to secure a place, parents will be asked to pay a non-refundable enrolment fee of $250 (per child), a $1000 (per student) and maximum $2000 (per family) security deposit (refundable when the child leaves the school).

 Orientation days are arranged for children enrolling for Kindergarten in December.
 All new students from Kindergarten to year 12 will have Orientation Day one day before the rest of the College starting, in January.
 Orientation days are designed to help familiarise children and parent with the school facilities and review the student hand book, to learn about the school rules (student code of conduct) and administration requirements.
 The students will also be addressed and welcomed by the Principal, appropriate personnel, and various College Coordinators.